ibm-cloud-docs/satellite/ts-locations/ts-location-subdomain.md

     ibmcloud sat location dns ls --location <location_name_or_ID>
     ```
     {: pre}
 2. If you have a firewall, allow traffic from the hosts to the location control plane access through the firewall.
-For example, see [AWS Security group](/docs/satellite?topic=satellite-providers#aws-reqs-secgroup)
+For example, see [AWS Security group](/docs/satellite?topic=satellite-providers#aws-reqs-secgroup).
 3. For each location subdomain, check whether the IP address that is actually registered with the subdomain matches the host IP addresses that you found in step 1.
-Only one host IP address is returned for the `c000` and `ce00` subdomains.
 If any of the registered IP addresses do not match the IP addresses from step 1, [open a support case](/docs/satellite?topic=satellite-get-help#help-support).
     ```
     nslookup <subdomain>
     ```